Ales – U.S. Open Beer Championship Categories

 Perceived Malt Aroma & Flavor: Malt sweetness is absent

-Perceived Hop Aroma & Flavor: Not perceived
+Perceived Hop Aroma & Flavor: Not present

-Perceived Bitterness: Non-existent to very low
+Perceived Bitterness: Not present to very low

 Body: Very low

-Additional notes: Carbonation is high.
-Berliners are sometimes served with sweet fruit or herbal syrups.
-Contemporary examples may be brewed or served with fruit, spices, or other ingredients.
-When using these guidelines as the basis for evaluating entries at competitions, brewers may be asked to provide supplemental information about entries in this category to allow for the accurate evaluation of diverse entries.
-Subcategories for unfruited and fruited or flavored versions of the style could be created.
-For unfruited versions, the brewer would indicate that no fruit or flavor has been added.
+When using these guidelines as the basis for evaluating entries at competitions, brewers may be asked to provide supplemental information about entries in this category to allow for accurate evaluation of diverse entries.
+Competition organizers may create subcategories which reflect groups of entries based on the addition of fruit, spice or specialty malt, or other ingredients or processes.
 Fruited or flavored entries would be accompanied by a very brief description of the fruit/flavor used by the brewer.

-IBUs: 3–8
+IBUs: 3–6

-Color SRM: 2 – 3
+Color SRM: 2 – 4

-Category 69: Gose
+Category 70: Leipzig-Style Gose*

-ABV: 4.40% – 5.40%
+Alcohol By Volume: 4.40% – 5.40%

-IBU: 10 – 15
+IBU: 5 – 15

-Color SRM: 3 – 9
+Color SRM: 2 – 7

-Category 70: Fruit Gose
+Category 71: Fruit Gose

 Same as Gose above with the fruit complementing the ale.

-ABV: 4.40% – 5.40%
+Alcohol By Volume: 4.40% – 5.40%

-IBU: 10 – 15
+IBU: 5 – 15

-Category 71: Contemporary Gose
+Category 72: Contemporary Gose*

 Color: Usually straw to medium amber and can take on the color of added fruits or other ingredients such as darker malts.